dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/git/setup-azure.md

 - Go to Microsoft 365 admin center -> Users -> Active users -> Select the user -> Manage multifactor authentication -> Select the user -> Disable multi-factor authentication.

 To use the Azure AD interface:

-<br />Note, this procedure involves disabling Security Defaults on AAD.
+Note, this procedure involves disabling Security Defaults on AAD.

 1. Go to the AAD Admin Center.
 Scroll down to Azure Active Directory ->Manage ->Properties -> Manage Security defaults and then select **No** in "Enable Security Defaults"
 2. Select **Save**